 Upside of selling to an investor

-- Fast closing: Most investors can close faster than the average homebuyer — sometimes in as little as 1–2 weeks.
+- Fast closing: Cash investors can usually close much faster than the average homebuyer — often in as little as 1–2 weeks, compared to the 30+ days it typically takes a buyer to get approved for a conventional loan.

 - Flexible timeline: Cash buyers often let sellers choose their own closing date, which makes it easier to coordinate your sale with moving into a new property.